RasoulMirzaeiShiri/YinYang-SWE-MacCormack42-1st-Stabilization_Strategy/README.md

 A classical test for evaluating the model's ability to maintain large-scale wave structures on the sphere.

 ### 2. Midlatitude Unstable Tropospheric Jet
-A baroclinic jet instability test case based on Gallewsky et al. (2004), used to evaluate the model's ability to capture dynamically unstable flow evolution.
+An unstable tropospheric jet test case based on Gallewsky et al. (2004), used to evaluate the model's ability to capture dynamically unstable flow evolution.

 ---